The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

 - Subscribe via Apple podcasts | Castbox | Spotify

-Following this weekend's round of fixtures there will be just 10 games left to play in the second tier; just nine points separate Luton at the foot of the table and Reading in 16th, so it goes without saying that there is plenty still to play for.
+Once Monday's clash between Middlesbrough and Nottingham Forest has rounded off the weekend's action, there will be just 10 games left to play in the second tier; just 11 points separate Luton at the foot of the table and Reading in 16th, so it goes without saying that there is plenty still to play for.

 Who will be part of the unfortunate trio to lose their Championship status?
 We take a look...